 The country that supports its ecosystems‘ restoration will improve the quality of life and food security for its residents.
 The people will not desire a better lifestyle elsewhere.
 Supporting local communities discourages the emigration and brain drain of its best people.
 They will be proud of their country and proud of their nature.

 The administration management response is critical.
 Climate change risks like floods and droughts may suggest to taxpayers and policymakers that collective effort and attention to science matter.
 Hydrologists and atmospheric science offer solutions.
 Carbon pricing to reduce emissions is still a long shot.
 We do not have that much time.
 Removal of CO2 by soil and biomass carbon sequestration via landscape rehydration will mitigate global warming.
 Stabilizing the economy will place clean energy back on track.

 Author: ©2020 Michal Kravčík

-Translated: Zuzana Mulkerin
+Translated by: Zuzana Mulkerin

-„Terrestrial carbon sequestration is based on the natural process of photosynthesis.
+„Terrestrial carbon sequestration on the natural process of photosynthesis.
 Transfer of CO2 into the biotic pool and soil carbon pool via humification and secondary carbon formation has numerous benefits by enhancing ecosystem services.
 Soil C sequestration is essential to improving soil quality, increasing agronomic input efficiency, and advancing world food security.
 It is also needed to enhance water quality by filtration and denaturing pollutants and improving biodiversity by the nature conservancy.
 Soil carbon sequestration is a low hanging fruit and a bridge to the future until low carbon or zero-carbon fuel sources take effect.“